lukasrdarev/PySoSerial/README.md

 <br/>

-`generate-payload` module is used to create payloads which execute provided command when unserializing with specified library.
+`generate-payload` module is used to create payloads which execute provided command upon deserialization with specified library.
 ```
 options:
   -h, --help                    show this help message and exit